 Advocacy is one of the SQE2 oral skills assessed in the Solicitors Qualifying Examination, the new route to qualifying as a solicitor in England and Wales.
-In the advocacy exam, candidates will be given a case study (which may consist of a “bundle” of documents), on which they must advocate for a client by presenting their case to a judge.
+In the SQE2 advocacy exam, candidates will be given a case study (which normally consists of a “bundle” of documents), on which they must advocate for a client by presenting their case to a judge.
 Candidates will have 45 minutes to review the case and prepare, followed by 15 minutes to make their submission.

 This exam is closely based on the QLTS OSCE advocacy/oral presentation assessment.
 We have been helping foreign-qualified solicitors pass the OSCE since early 2018 and have accumulated extensive knowledge of the format of the advocacy assessment and what assessors look for in candidates’ performance.

 There are two legal contexts in which advocacy can take place:

 - Criminal advocacy in the case of a criminal offence

 - Civil advocacy in the case of a dispute relating to (mainly) the contract or tort areas of substantive law